rehierl/node-tree-outliner/3-basic-design/4-0-last-nodes.md

 the sectioning node and, as such, will be entered before the sectioning node is entered.

+Note the switch in perspective: (1) a type-2 sectioning node with regards to its guaranteed-to-exist parent container, and (2) a parent node with regards to optional child type-2 sectioning nodes.

 Note that multiple type-2 sections may have the same parent container.
 In addition to that, the parent container of a type-2 section may even be the parent container of a type-1 section (i.e. a type-1 sectioning node).